Catherine (video game)

 Catherine is a puzzle video game developed by Atlus.
-The game was released for the PlayStation 3 and Xbox 360 in Japan and North America in 2011, in PAL regions by Deep Silver in 2012, and for Microsoft Windows by Sega in 2019.
+The game was released for the PlayStation 3 and Xbox 360 in Japan and North America in 2011, in PAL regions by Deep Silver in 2012, and for Windows by Sega in 2019.
 A re-release with additional content, titled Catherine: Full Body, was released in 2019 for the PlayStation 4 worldwide and for the PlayStation Vita only in Japan, and a Nintendo Switch version released worldwide in 2020.

 The story follows Vincent Brooks, a man who is beset by supernatural nightmares while torn between his feelings for his longtime girlfriend Katherine and the similarly named beauty Catherine.
 The gameplay is divided between the daytime, where Vincent interacts with the characters in a social simulation, and his dreams where he must navigate three-dimensional towers through combined platforming and puzzle-solving.
 The game's ending is affected by choices made by Vincent over the course of the story.

 Catherine was developed by the same studio behind the Persona series, including producer and director Katsura Hashino, character designer Shigenori Soejima, and music composer Shoji Meguro.
 The game began production near the end of Persona 4's development in 2008, with the aim being to create something for a more adult audience.
 The English localization was handled by Atlus USA.
 Full Body was developed by Studio Zero, a then-newly formed division within Atlus led by Hashino.
-The team aimed to expand upon the original, bringing back the original cast while adding a new love interest named Rin, short for Qatherine.
+The team aimed to expand upon the original, bringing back the initial cast while adding a new love interest named Rin, short for Qatherine.

-Reception was generally positive, with critics praising its mature subject matter and gameplay, despite some criticism directed towards its difficulty.
+Reception was generally positive, with critics praising its mature subject matter and gameplay, although some criticism directed towards its difficulty.
+In response, Atlus released a patch with an "Easy" mode.
 The game was nominated for several awards, and exceeded Atlus' sales expectations by having sold over one million copies worldwide by 2017.